di-dimitrov/SEMEVAL-2021-task6-corpus/README.md

   * data/dev_set_task3.zip

-**Note:** Input and Result files have the same format for all the subtasks.
+**Note:** The input and the result files have the same format for all the subtasks.

 ### Input data format

 #### Subtask 1:
-An object of the json has the following format:
+An object of the JSON has the following format:
 ```
 {
   id -> identifier of the example,